-Compared to the Lenovo U310 and U410, the Mac OS X installation guide for the Lenovo G580 is probably less complicated.
+Compared to the Lenovo U310 and U410, the Mac OS X installation guide for the Lenovo G580 is less complicated.
 However, it's definitely still not as smooth as you might like-- you'll probably need prior experience to get this laptop fully up and running in Mac OS X. After installing OS X Mavericks with Unibeast, you'll have to install some basic kexts with Multibeast, manually install a few more extra kexts, set a couple of boot options, manually patch your DSDT with MaciASL, and generate your own SSDTs-- it's inconvenient, but then again, none of these steps are particularly difficult for experienced users.
-Fortunately, the G580 doesn't have a BIOS whitelist, meaning that you can replace your WiFi card with pretty much anything you want (as long as it works in Mac OS X).
+Fortunately, unlike some other laptops on this list, the G580 doesn't have a BIOS whitelist, meaning that you can replace your WiFi card with pretty much anything you want (as long as it works in Mac OS X).

 Resources: [Guide] Mavericks Lenovo G580

 Acer Aspire S3-391 ($1000)

 NOTE: There are multiple versions of the S3-391 available spanning over multiple generations of the Intel processors, but for the purposes of this list, we're only referring to the models that use 3rd-generation Intel processors.